← Back to Blog

 Conclusion

-Both have their place.
-Many projects use JSON for runtime data and YAML for configuration!
+Both have their place in modern development.
+Many projects use JSON for runtime data and YAML for configuration—and that's perfectly fine!
+Choose based on your specific use case, team preferences, and tooling ecosystem.

 Share: